dorothy-ordogh/NanaKala/README.md

 Budgets work as you would expect them to.

 Note:
 If you include a "uid" field with a value, the budget will be associated with a user, and if you include the "gid" field, it will be associated with a group.
 IT CANNOT BE ASSOCIATED WITH BOTH AT THE SAME TIME.
+Additionally, you must be certain that the group or user ID exists before making a POST or PUT with that ID.
 ```
 {
 	"id": 128398281,